-From March 2019 to March 2020, the Practice received twelve complaints; one complaint related to administration and eight to medical matters.
-Three complaints were received by the practice and processed through our procedure but did not relate to care delivered by our team.
+From March 2020 to March 2021, the Practice received 8 complaints; 4 complaints related to administration and 4 to medical matters.
 They were analysed for any learning and advised to the appropriate external organisation.

-Confidentiality prevents publication of specific details but nine of the complaints relating to our organisation have been resolved internally.
+Confidentiality prevents publication of specific details but all complaints have been resolved internally.

 The Practice recognises that good effective two-way communication remains pivotal to avoiding problems or getting them resolved.